 (i) SYSTEMS THINKING: Investigating the historical context of the problem and conducting a sector analysis

-(iii) UTILISING SYSTEMS TOOLS: Mapping the root causes, system and actors.
+(iii) UTILISING SYSTEMS TOOLS: Mapping the root causes, system and actors

-(iv) STRATEGIES, COLLABORATIONS & MEASURING IMPACT: Implementing your change process.
+(iv) STRATEGIES, COLLABORATIONS & MEASURING IMPACT: Implementing your change process

+There will be time dedicated to team work throughout the course and all team members are required to actively participate in team work.
 Although you will be working in teams, the majority of this assessment is based on your individual contributions.
 Each individual in the team will be responsible for one section of the social change process, and will be assessed according to three components:

 The marking criteria for these assessments is available on Moodle.